ritikjaiswal31/AIEmailAgent/README.md

 ### AI-Powered Email Reply Flow

+---

 ## Project Overview

 AIMailFlow is an AI-powered email response system that integrates with Gmail to generate context-aware replies in real time.
 The application is built using **Spring Boot** on the backend, **React** on the frontend, and **Gemini AI** for intelligent email response generation.
 A **Chrome Extension** seamlessly injects AI-assisted reply functionality directly into the Gmail interface to streamline email communication and improve response efficiency.

+---

+## Real-World Use Case

+* In many professional environments, employees, support teams and business professionals spend significant time drafting repetitive email responses such as meeting confirmations, client follow-ups, operational communications and support acknowledgements.

+* Repeatedly writing these responses increases manual effort, slows communication workflows and reduces overall productivity.

+* AIMailFlow was designed to solve this problem by integrating AI-assisted email reply generation directly into Gmail.

+* Instead of switching between external AI tools and email clients, users can generate context-aware responses within their existing Gmail workflow using a single click.

+* The system combines browser automation, backend orchestration and AI-powered response generation to streamline routine communication workflows.

+* The Chrome Extension captures email content directly from Gmail, while the Spring Boot backend processes requests, dynamically constructs prompts and communicates with Gemini AI APIs using WebClient.

+* The generated response is then returned to the Gmail interface in real time for seamless AI-assisted email drafting.

+* The workflow can be applied to several real-world scenarios including customer support communication, HR response automation, client engagement workflows, sales outreach and repetitive enterprise email handling where response efficiency and productivity are critical.

 ---